Robin91862/RiiTag-RPC/GUIDE.md

 > ✅ **Setup complete!** Launch a game to verify RiiTag functionality.

-## RiiTag-RPC
+## RiiTag RPC

+> ℹ️ This program displays your current game on your Discord profile alongside your RiiTag.

 ### Requirements
 - [RiiTag RPC](https://github.com/t0g3pii/RiiTag-RPC/releases/latest)

 ### Instructions

-> ℹ️ This program displays your current game on your Discord profile alongside your RiiTag.

 1. Run the downloaded executable for your system.
 2. Once loaded, press **Enter** to show the login prompt.